Smokey Mountain Ramblers (1968-1975)

 George and the band was now an eight piece.

-the band and went to England, he formed a group there called White
+the band and went to England, he formed a bluegrass group there called White

-to Ireland and brought several group members with him including his
+Ireland to form an electric band and he returned with several group members including his

 They formed a band called Real Country